qmarsala/automator/README.md

 the function should return an object with the same properties with new calculated values for the click.
 any property not returned will use default values. (more on those later.)
+*Note: you do not need to return a playbackLoopCount value, you cannot update this property*

 ### **action commands**
 action commands are regular clicks often from your clicklog, and user defined functions in the \dynamicbehaviors\actions.ahk file.